karinasraya/JUNGGLE-S-TRAP/README.md

    Do it until you reach the @ so you can out from the jungle and get score.
 	![Gambar 3](/Image/3.PNG)

-5. After thet, you can move to the next level.
+5. After that, you can move to the next level.
 In this game there are 5 level.
 The number of column is increasing for each level.
 	![Gambar 4](/Image/4.PNG)
 	![Gambar 5](/Image/5.PNG)
 	![Gambar 6](/Image/6.PNG)